Permissionless-Software-Foundation/bch-js-examples/applications/wallet/README.md

 ## Send All

-Once you have BCH (or tBCH) in your "wallet.json" address, you can use the function 'wallet/send-all' to send ALL of the BCH in your wallet to a single address.
+Once you have BCH (or tBCH) in your wallet, you can use the function 'wallet/send-all' to send ALL of the BCH in your wallet to a single address.
 Ran by running:
 "npm start"